xmtp/xmtp-react-native/README.md

 In the `ios` directory, update your `Podfile` file as follows:

 - Set this value: `platform :ios, '16.0'`.
 This is required by XMTP.
-- Add this line: `pod 'secp256k1.swift', :modular_headers => true`.
-This is required for web3.swift.

 ```bash
 npx pod-install